 Be very careful when considering purchasing an instrument on the web.
 These instruments can be (and usually are) of very low quality and often last only a few months.
 Reach out to Mr. Mitchell with specific questions about instruments.

 Why should my child have two options for instrument choice when joining?

 When students register for orchestra in elementary school, we encourage your child to state their top two choices because we need to make sure we have a balanced instrumentation for the new students entering the program.
 For example, we cannot have 2 violins and 35 cellos.
 We need a balance between how many students play each instrument.

 We try to honor your child’s first choice, but there are times when we have to give them their second choice.
-If you have any questions about your child’s instrument choice, please contact your orchestra director.
+If you have any questions about your child’s instrument choice, please contact Mr. Mitchell.

 What if my child changes his or her mind about the instrument choice?

 Contact your child’s orchestra teacher as soon as possible.
 String instruments come in different sizes, so it is important that we meet and determine the best size of instrument if your child changes his or her selection.